anmolagarwal999/Discrete-Optimisation/README.md

 ### Guide
 The guides can be found in [this folder](./guides)
-In addition, the Local Search Guide can be read [here](https://www.notion.so/Local-Search-Guide-6ef1a2c826ca4f608e782c7c807509db) OR [here](Guide/Local_search/README.md) as well.
+In addition, the Local Search Guide can be read [here](https://www.notion.so/Local-Search-Guide-6ef1a2c826ca4f608e782c7c807509db).

 ### Metric TSP solver
 We had tried several different techniques and heuristics to improve the best solution we can come up with in reasonable time.
 A summary of our notes of the techniques can be found [here](https://www.notion.so/TSP-Specific-heuristics-778c02063f1c4d37b067ed57aaf34454) or [here](TSP-solver/README.md)

-The input files on which we measured the performance of our algorithms can be found [here](TSP-solver/data)

-The performance results were as follows:
+The input files on which we measured the performance of our algorithms can be found [here](TSP-solver/data) The codes can be found in the following folders: [folder-1](TSP-solver/anmol-codes) and [folder-2](TSP-solver/shash-codes) The performance results were as follows:

 | Technique/Heuristics Used (Score achieved)                        | tc\_51      | tc\_100 | tc\_200     | tc\_574     | tc\_1889    | tc\_33810 |